4 Keys to Training in the Heat

 • Fainting

-If you begin to experience any of these symptoms it is important to have someone who can help monitor you, seek cooler temperatures (air-conditioning is best), lower core temperature with a bath or other means such as fans or iced towels.
-The heat is nothing to joke about and if improper response to heat exhaustion is given it could result in severe injury or even death.
+If you begin to experience any of these symptoms, it is important to have someone who can help monitor you, seek cooler temperatures (air-conditioning is best), and lower your core temperature with a bath or other means such as fans or iced towels.
+The heat is nothing to joke about, and if an improper response to heat exhaustion is given, it could result in severe injury or even death.
 Looking to improve your fitness even with the heat?
-One of our SoS coaches can assist you with your training, nutrition and hydration to make sure you are making the best decisions possible.
+One of our SoS coaches can assist you with your training, nutrition, and hydration to help you make informed decisions.
 LEARN MORE

 Recommended Posts